forcedotcom/source-deploy-retrieve/contributing/publishing.md

 # Publishing

 This is a guide for publishing the Source Deploy Retrieve Library to npm.
 Most contributors will not need to worry about publishing.
+Publishing can only be done by the PDT team.
+Please contact us if there are changes that you feel need to be published.

 ## Prerequisites